Sustainable Timber Hub for community forestry

 A STAR analysis conducted in the pilot region has shown that abating threats to species within their existing habitat can contribute to a reduction of approximately 0.16% of Indonesia’s total STAR threat abatement score.
 Restoring lost habitat for threatened species can reduce that score by approximately 0.08%.
 Social impacts, such as local employment, are also expected.

-Scaling and replication
+Scalability and replication

 Tens of thousands of communities in Indonesia and Southeast Asia are growing commercially valuable trees, but don’t have access to markets.
 The Nb model has shown that it is possible to establish international value chains, linking smallholders to